cmmvio/cmmv-docs-en/7-Modules/Repository.md

 $ pnpm add mongodb
 ```

-Once you install the module and the corresponding database driver, you can configure your database connection in the ``.cmmv.config.js`` file.
+Once you install the module and the corresponding database driver, you can configure your database connection in the ``.cmmv.config.cjs`` file.
 TypeORM will automatically use the appropriate driver based on the configuration.

 ## Purpose